 Brookhaven National Laboratory

-J. Wu, SP Serbin, and A Rogers were supported by the Next-Generation Ecosystem Experiment (NGEE-Tropics) project.
-The NGEE-Tropics project is supported by the Office of Biological and Environmental Research in the Department of Energy, Office of Science.
+J. Wu, S.P.
+Serbin, and A. Rogers were supported by the Next-Generation Ecosystem Experiments (NGEE)–Tropics project.
+The NGEE-Tropics project is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER